Jose Trevino Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 25th in the league.
+- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 25th in MLB.

-- The Rangers' 3.78 team ERA ranks sixth across all league pitching staffs.
+- The Rangers' 3.75 team ERA ranks fifth among all MLB pitching staffs.

-- Rangers pitchers combine to give up 76 home runs (one per game), the fifth-fewest in baseball.
+- Rangers pitchers combine to allow 77 home runs (one per game), the fifth-fewest in baseball.

+- Eovaldi (9-3) is trying for his 10th win when he takes the mound for the Rangers in his 16th start of the season.
+He's put together a 2.80 ERA in 99 2/3 innings pitched, with 96 strikeouts.

-- In his last appearance on Sunday, the righty tossed 2 1/3 innings against the Toronto Blue Jays, allowing six earned runs while surrendering six hits.
+- In his last time out on Wednesday, the righty threw six innings against the Chicago White Sox, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.